Mali says President Assimi Goita survives assassination attempt | DW | 20.07.2021

 The interim leader had to be whisked away from prayers during the Islamic festival of Eid al-Adha in the capital Bamako.
 Goita, who was sworn in last month, is said to be "safe and sound."

-The incident occurred at the great mosque, in the capital Bamako, during prayers for the Islamic festival of Eid al-Adha, meaning "Feast of Sacrifice."
+The incident occurred at the great mosque, in the capital Bamako, during prayers for the Islamic festival of Eid al-Adha, meaning "Festival of the Sacrifice."

-Goita has since been taken from the scene, AFP reported, while an official at the presidency said he was unharmed.
+Goita had since been taken from the scene, AFP reported, while an official at the presidency said he was unharmed.

 Religious Affairs Minister Mamadou Kone told the news agency that a man had "tried to kill the president with a knife" but was apprehended.